dynamicweb/swiffy-slider/readme.md

 Swiffy slider documentation website is part of this repo and can be found in the docs folder.
 Visit the doc on our [github documentation page](http://www.swiffyslider.com)

+### Introduction
+Swiffy slider is a wrapper defined in html with slides, navigation and indicators as its children.

+All options and behavior is controlled with css classes that is added to the wrapper.
+No js configuration.

+The wrapper is the `.swiffy-slider` element - options to control layout and behavior of slides, navigation and indicators are added to this element.

 ### Markup structure
 The slider markup is a `.swiffy-slider` wrapper that has 3 sections.
 - One `.slider-container` that contains the slides